retani/360vr/README.md

 Prerequisites:
 - a server with `docker` and  `docker compose`
-- a domain name, example: `intergestalt.cloud`
+- a domain name, example: `360vr.intergestalt.cloud`

 1. set up DNS for subdomains
     - `360vr.intergestalt.cloud`